 Our managed hosting service includes built-in fees for set up, support and handling of your account.

 Every website has a domain name (the URL or www) that is used as the address to actually find the website on the internet.
 Our domain name is www.mywpmate.com.au

 A hosting company connects that domain to a website control panel.

 The control panel is where we typically take over if you already have your own hosting.

 The SSL certificate is also located here as well.

-The SSL certificate is a small authentication process that creates a higher trust factor in the eyes of many web browsers.
+The SSL certificate is a small authentication process that creates a higher trust factor in the eyes of many web browsers because it provides encryption for your website traffic – this is especially important for webshops.
 You will see a small padlock next to the domain name of a website that uses the SSL.

 At the control panel, we install WordPress: the web platform or application that runs your website.